SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

 \subsection{Answers to RQ3: Ablation Study}

-In this RQ, we do an ablation study of \approach by training with only compiler errors (CE) training samples, with only functional errors (FE) training samples, and without including diagnostics (\approach w/o D). \autoref{tab:ablation} gives the corresponding results.
-As shown in \autoref{tab:ablation}, the three ablated models respectively repair 34, 45, 46 bugs for Defects4J (v1.2), which are fewer than the whole \approach model, which repairs 63.
+In this RQ, we do an ablation study by training \approach on training sample with only compiler errors (CE), with only functional errors (FE), without including diagnostics (\approach w/o D). \autoref{tab:ablation} gives the corresponding results.
+As shown in \autoref{tab:ablation}, the three ablated models respectively repair 34, 59, 56 bugs for Defects4J (v1.2), which are fewer than the whole \approach model, which repairs 65.
 This demonstrates the necessity of each and every component.

-Specifically, we make the following observations: First, the FE training samples have a better value than CE training samples because they yield higher performance.
+Specifically, we make the following observations: First, the FE training samples yield higher performance, and hence have a better value than CE training samples.
 This is because the neural model cannot learn enough repair actions from CE samples only, for example, an operator replacement rarely causes a compiler error.
-Yet, CE training samples are important, because they help to capture project-specific relationships between tokens, including typing constraints that the compiler checks.
-Second, having the diagnostic in the input representation is essential for \approach to generate 17 more correct patches.
-For instance, the patch shown in \autoref{listing-mockito-34} cannot be generated without being guided by a diagnostic.
-Another example is shown in \autoref{listing-lang-33}, which is only repaired by \approach trained with FE training samples, clearly guided by the \textit{NullPointerException} diagnostic.
+Yet, CE training samples are important, because they provide more training samples encoding project-specific knowledge, and they help to capture typing and scoping constraints that the compiler checks.
+Second, having the diagnostic in the input representation is essential for \approach to generate 9 more correct patches.
+For example, the bug \texttt{Lang-33} shown in \autoref{listing-lang-33}, is only repaired by \approach trained with FE training samples, clearly guided by the \texttt{NullPointerException} diagnostic.

-\begin{mdframed} Answer to RQ3: All components of \approach are important: the compiler error training samples, the functional error training samples, and the diagnostics.
-The most important component to the final effectiveness of \approach is the collection of functional errors with test execution diagnostics. \end{mdframed}
+\fbox{ \parbox{0.438\textwidth}{ Answer to RQ3: All components of \approach are important: the compiler error training samples, the functional error training samples, and the diagnostics.
+The most important component to the final effectiveness of \approach is the input representation with test execution diagnostics. }}